ykai16/Lollipop/README.md

 | chrom   |      start1      |  start2 |     response      | ...features...     |
 |----------|:-------------:|------:|:-------------:|:-------------:|

-You can also generate training data for any cell-type of interest, as long as you have experimental data for CTCF-mediated loops, such as CTCF ChIA-PET and Hi-ChIP data.
+One can also generate training data for any cell-type of interest, as long as experimental data for CTCF-mediated loops, such as CTCF ChIA-PET and Hi-ChIP data, are available.
 It takes two steps to do so:

 ### Step 1.
 Preparing positive and negative loops for training purpose.